pualsa/study-all/ng-auction/client/README.md

 # NgAuction

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.
+This project was upgraded to Angular 11.

 ## Development server